zboxfs/zbox/README.md

 - 64-bit Debian-based Linux, such as Ubuntu
 - 64-bit macOS
+- 64-bit Windows

-32-bit OS and Windows are `NOT` supported yet.
+32-bit and other OS are `NOT` supported yet.

 ## Usage